kristiyanivanovx/WeLearn/README.md

 ## Notes
 - You can run with ```ASPNETCORE_ENVIRONMENT=Production``` too, but you will need to configure Cloudinary for this one.
-- CLOUDINARY_URL is the value we saved earlier.
+- CLOUDINARY_URL is the value we saved earlier (optional).
 - For security measures, Cloudinary will not allow us to download the zip files that are getting uploaded, unless the account is permitted to - https://cloudinary.com/documentation/image_delivery_options#blocked_delivery_formats_for_security/.

-The app should be running on the address shown in the terminal's output.
+The application should be running on the address shown in the terminal's output.

 For Ubuntu, you may need additional codecs for playing the video files.

 ## Acknowledgements
-Some of the (many) resources used for creating this project:
+Some of the many resources used for creating this project:
 - https://stackoverflow.com/a/59860450/13146140
 - https://stackoverflow.com/a/2776689/13146140
 - https://stackoverflow.com/questions/55832888/how-to-create-drop-down-list-from-database-in-asp-net-core-mvc